 This committee reviews rules and examine applications for the Multi-Million Dollar Sales Club, which recognizes agents and brokers for their volume production and noteworthy transactions from the previous year.
 Membership is this committee is restricted to MMDSC Life Members.
 (Meets January - March)

-This committee plans and produces at least ten career-building programs each year for the general membership, as well as four programs targeted to managing brokers.
+This committee plans and produces at least six career-building programs each year for the general membership, as well as two programs targeted to managing brokers.
 It also collaborates with the Board's school, the Georgia Institute of Real Estate, to administer at least six free continuing education programs annually.
 (Meets monthly)

 This committee encourages strict adherence to the REALTORS® Code of Ethics by all members.
 It conducts hearings on alleged violations of the Code of Ethics, commission disputes, and other matters referred by the Grievance Committee and/or the Board of Directors.
 You must have at least five years of REALTOR® membership to serve on the Professional Standards Committee.